Install Reporting Services native mode report server

 Open Reporting Services Configuration Manager and confirm you can connect to the report server.

-Open your browser with administrative privileges and connect to Reporting Services Report Manager, for example http://loclahost/Reports.
+Open your browser with administrative privileges and connect to the web portal, for example

 For more information, see the Native section of the following two topics: